CSUChico-CSCI345/CSCI345-Course-Materials/assignments/lab10.md

 ## Rudder

-Use Rudder functionality to accomplish all of the goals.
+Use Puppet functionality to accomplish all of the goals.
 You need to submit the exported yaml for all the techniques built to do the goals.
 [1].

 Additionally, submit a **questions.md** file with answers to the following questions:

-1. How did you find using Rudder vs Ansible?
+1. How did you find using Puppet vs Ansible?
-2. Why might you want to use Rudder vs Ansible?
+2. Why might you want to use Puppet vs Ansible?

 ## Submitting Assignment